SirHoog/AIs-with-Grenade-Launchers-Fight/README.md

 - **Q**: What range of numbers are allowed in a neural network?
     - **A**: [I found this](https://www.quora.com/What-range-of-values-can-a-weight-in-a-neural-network-take-on) <br>
-    Normalized weights and activations are
+    Normalized (range from -1 to 1) weights and activations are better.

 - **Q**: Do Genetic Algorithms / Machine Learning prove that evolution is real?
     - **A**: Genetic Algorithms mimics the process of natural selection according to [Wikipedia](https://en.wikipedia.org/wiki/Machine_learning#Genetic_algorithms).
 Genetic Algorithms change how the AI functions.
 It does not transform like evolutionists claim.
 Many people have programmed evolution in a way, and their AIs did "transform", but it transformed based off of the "experience" of other AIs.
 In the real world, animals may have *learned* by their parents from experience, but they didn't just gain their parent's knowledge telepathically or genetically.
 If you want to know more, you can visit [this](https://creation.com/genetic-algorithms-do-they-show-that-evolution-works).
 If you want to talk to me about this, you can DM me on discord (sirhoog).